6 Important IoT Trends For 2023-2025

 Before 2020, there were around 36 million estimated virtual health visits a year.

-This number quickly jumped after the beginning of COVID, with some experts estimating around 1 billion telehealth visits by the end of 2020.
+This number quickly jumped after the beginning of COVID, with some experts estimating around 1 billion telehealth visits in 2020.

 Searches for "Telehealth" have spiked.
 But are still well above pre-pandemic levels.

-McKinsey has found that telehealth visits to doctors’ offices and outpatient facilities has stabilized at roughly 38x higher than it was pre-pandemic.
+McKinsey has found that telehealth visits to doctors’ offices and outpatient facilities have stabilized at roughly 38x higher than it was pre-pandemic.